turbot/steampipe-plugin-config/docs/index.md

   # All paths are resolved relative to the current working directory (CWD)
   # Wildcard based searches are supported, including recursive searches.

-  # For example, for the json_paths argument:
-  #  - "*.json" matches all JSON files in the CWD
-  #  - "**/*.json" matches all JSON files in a directory, and all the sub-directories in it
-  #  - "../*.json" matches all JSON files in in the CWD's parent directory
-  #  - "steampipe*.json" matches all JSON files starting with "steampipe" in the CWD
-  #  - "/path/to/dir/*.json" matches all JSON files in a specific directory
-  #  - "/path/to/dir/main.json" matches a specific file

-  # If any paths include "*", all files (including non-required files) in
-  # the CWD will be matched and will attempt to be loaded as that
-  # particular file type

   # All paths arguments default to CWD
   ini_paths  = [ "*.ini" ]
   json_paths = [ "*.json" ]